typemeta/funcj/parser/readme.md

 that use an applicative functor (or a monad) to encapsulate the plumbing.
-The framework provides the basic building blocks - parsers for constituent language elements such as characters, words and numbers, as well as combinators that allow more complex parsers to be constructed by composing existing parsers.
+The framework provides the basic building blocks - parsers for constituent language elements such as characters, words and numbers, as well as combinators that allow more complex parsers to be constructed by composing existing ones.
 The framework effectively provides a Domain Specific Language for expressing language grammars, whereby each grammar instance implements an executable parser.